FlexiSpot Comhar Standing Desk Review

 This is a “first look” synopsis on the FlexiSpot Comhar.
 A full review is coming soon!

-One of the few standing desks with built-in drawers we’ve seen, the FlexiSpot Comhar brings plenty of unique selling points to the table, but, as we noted in our look at FlexiSpot’s Theodore, a drawer on a standing desk is both a bonus and an obstacle for ideal ergonomics.
+One of the few standing desks with built-in drawers we’ve seen, the FlexiSpot Comhar brings plenty of unique selling points to the table, but, as we noted in our reviews of the FlexiSpot Esben and FlexiSpot’s Theodore, a drawer on a standing desk is both a bonus and an obstacle for ideal ergonomics.

 It’s a bonus because standing desk storage is hard to come by and the FlexiSpot Comhar drawer’s dimensions (26.2”x12.4”x1.57”) are right in line with basic add-on drawers, albeit on the very shallow end of the spectrum with only an inch and a half of vertical depth.